 Sesame Seed Oil (Sesamum Indicum)

-Source: Extracted from the seeds of the plant, it is a genuine seed oil that yields over 50% its weight in oil.
-Most of this oil is hot pressed and refined, but it is possible to source the cold pressed oil.
+Source: Extracted from the seeds of the plant, it is a genuine seed oil that yields over 50% of its weight in oil.
+Most of this oil is hot pressed and refined, but it is possible to source the cold-pressed oil.

 Benefits: It mops up free radicals, making it a practical oil for anti-ageing creams and nourishing face masks.